-Usually when Google Chrome crashes, it gives you a restore tabs option when you open the browser again.
-However, there could be other occasions when you need to restore tabs or save a group of open tabs, so that all your work is available when you open the browser next time.
+Usually when Google Chrome crashes, it gives you a restore tabs option when you open the chrome browser again.
+However, there could be other occasions when you need to restore tabs or save a group of open tabs so that all your work is available when you open Chrome next time.

-This article discusses the following two ways to restore tabs and save tab groups in chrome.
+This article discusses the following two ways to restore closed tabs and save tab groups in the chrome browser.

 - Google Chrome’s inbuilt option to reopen the pages that were open last.

 Google Chrome comes with lots of handy features.
 Reopening last open pages is one of them.
 Here’s how to set that option in your chrome settings.